TOUR RULES & REGULATIONS

 - Collegiate competitors may also compete in the main event on Sunday in any division they choose, but they must purchase a Wolf Pass.

 This is a time based competition.
 Competitors will be racing up a rope one at a time to post times on a leaderboard.
-The 4 fastest times at the end of the event and before Finals will qualify to race during Finals Night on Sunday.
-During the Finals event, the 4 finalists will compete head to head for exhibition sake, however the fastest times will win the event in order of speed.
+The 2 fastest Men’s and 2 Fastest Women’s times at the end of the event and before Finals will qualify to race during Finals Night on Sunday.
+During the Finals event, the 2 finalists will compete head to head for the prizes.
 It is the responsibility of the athlete to be present at time of award (at the Awards Ceremony immediately following the Finals Event.)
-The Prize is $400 for 1st Place and awesome SWAG for 2nd and 3rd place.
+The Prize is $150 for 1st Place Men’s & Women and $50 for 2nd place plus awesome SWAG.

 This is a Total Repetition based competition.
 Competitors will be doing MAX pull-ups with results posted on a leaderboard.
 The most pull-ups at the end of the competition day and before the Pro competition starts wins.
 Pull-ups must be good form and all the way down and up.
 No kipping.
 A station judge will notify competitors of form and only count best-form pull-ups.
 A leaderboard will be updated online.
 Competitors are responsible for knowing what place they are in.
 It is the responsibility of the athlete to be present at time of award (at the Awards Ceremony immediately following the Finals Event.)
 The Prize is $400 for 1st Place and awesome SWAG for 2nd and 3rd place.